 Lewiston Queenston Bridge Noise Barrier Wall

-MMCE engaged a test boring firm to drill borings along the alignment of the sound wall.
+McMahon & Mann engaged a test boring firm to drill borings along the alignment of the sound wall.
 The borings revealed that the bridge approach had been built on rubble fill covering bedrock.

 The 704-foot long wall ranges from 12.5 to 14.5 feet high.